solid/solidproject.org/pages/home.md

         </div>
         <div class="card-body">
           <p>
-           Get reccomendations based on the whole you.
+           Get recommendations based on the whole you.
 Solid makes it possible to recycle data collected on other apps so that you get better quality insights in your favour.
           </p>
         </div>
       </div>